stgm/scientific-programming-1/30 Movement/20 Apple/20 Apple.md

 Step 1 and 2 can be combined, which is why you do not need to know the mass of the apple for this simulation!

-You should then have calculated all information of a certain point in time.
+You should then have calculated all information needed of a certain point in time.
 Subsequently you can make an increment in time and repeat the cycle.

 ## Hints